oanhnn/oanhnn.github.io/_posts/2017-02-15-run-docker-without-sudo-in-fedora-25.md

 ---

 I was setup new computer in my company, i installed Fedora 25 OS for it.
-After i installed `docker` following [docker's document][docs.docker.com], I has a problem about run `docker` without `sudo` (reasons are explained on docker's document pages linked here, I’m not going to repeat them).
+After i installed `docker` following [the Docker document][docs.docker.com], I has a problem about run `docker` without `sudo` (reasons are explained on the Docker document page linked here, I’m not going to repeat them).

 <!--more-->